-Our activities in statistical and condensed matter physics are divided into three groups: Non equilibrium statistical physics, disordered systems and condensed matter physics.
-In both groups, the contact with experimental groups is more and more important.
+Our activities in statistical and condensed matter physics are divided into four themes: Non equilibrium statistical physics, disordered systems, condensed matter physics and quantum information.
+In all themes the contact with experimental groups is important.
 In particular contacts and collaborations on some specific problems with teams of the life science institutes of CEA/DRF are under developments.

-Permanent staff: Marc Barthelemy, Cristina Bena, Jérémie Bouttier, Bertrand Duplantier, Laura Foini, Claude Godrèche, Olivier Golinelli, Emmanuel Guitter, Jérome Houdayer, Jean-Marc Luck, Kirone Mallick, Grégoire Misguich, Cécile Monthus, Henri Orland, Olivier Parcollet, Catherine Pépin, Marco Schiro, Pierfrancesco Urbani, Lenka Zdeborova
+Permanent staff: Jean-Daniel Bancal, Marc Barthelemy, Cristina Bena, Jérémie Bouttier, Bertrand Duplantier, Laura Foini, Claude Godrèche, Olivier Golinelli, Emmanuel Guitter, Jérome Houdayer, Jean-Marc Luck, Kirone Mallick, Grégoire Misguich, Cécile Monthus, Henri Orland, Olivier Parcollet, Catherine Pépin, Nicolas Sangouard, Marco Schiro, Pierfrancesco Urbani

 Emeritus: Alain Billoire